Self-Equivalent Voting Rules: Introduction

 The gist of this axiomatic characterization is the addition of \hyperref[s]{self-equivalence} to four indisputably democratic axioms: \hyperref[a]{anonymity}, \hyperref[o]{optimality}, \hyperref[m]{monotonicity}, and \hyperref[n]{neutrality}.
 According to these four axioms, voters' identities are irrelevant (i.e., \hyperref[a]{anonymity}), strictly Pareto dominated alternatives get null measure (i.e., \hyperref[o]{optimality}), the measures of the alternatives do not decrease whenever said alternatives improve in voters' preferences (i.e., \hyperref[m]{monotonicity}), and the labels of the alternatives are irrelevant (i.e., \hyperref[n]{neutrality}).
 Finally, the \hyperref[s]{self-equivalence} axiom roughly states that a voting rule must \emph{always} induce a convex combination of \hyperref[n]{neutral} voting rules that coincides with itself.

-The key result of this paper (\Cref{th}) states that under the unrestricted strict preference domain; an \hyperref[a]{anonymous}, \hyperref[o]{optimal}, \hyperref[m]{monotonic}, and \hyperref[n]{neutral} voting rule is \hyperref[s]{self-equivalent} if and only if it is the \hyperref[p]{uniform random dictatorship}.
-Further, as a consequence of \Cref{th}, I obtain another characterization of the \hyperref[p]{uniform random dictatorship} (\Cref{col}): namely, that under the unrestricted strict preference domain, the unique \hyperref[a]{anonymous}, \hyperref[o]{optimal}, \hyperref[m]{monotonic}, and \hyperref[iia]{independent of irrelevant alternatives} voting rule is the \hyperref[p]{uniform random dictatorship}, where a voting rule is \hyperref[iia]{independent of irrelevant alternatives} if and only if is invariant to the removal of alternatives that get null measure.
+The key result of this paper (\Cref{th}) states that under the unrestricted strict preference domain; the unique \hyperref[a]{anonymous}, \hyperref[o]{optimal}, \hyperref[m]{monotonic}, \hyperref[n]{neutral}, and \hyperref[s]{self-equivalent} voting rule is the \hyperref[p]{uniform random dictatorship}.
+Further, as a consequence of the proof of \Cref{th}, I obtain another characterization of the \hyperref[p]{uniform random dictatorship} (\Cref{col}): namely, that under the unrestricted strict preference domain, the unique \hyperref[a]{anonymous}, \hyperref[o]{optimal}, \hyperref[m]{monotonic}, and \hyperref[iia]{independent of irrelevant alternatives} voting rule is the \hyperref[p]{uniform random dictatorship}, where a voting rule is \hyperref[iia]{independent of irrelevant alternatives} if and only if is invariant to the removal of alternatives that get null measure.

 The \hyperref[s]{self-equivalence} axiom draws its inspiration from \textcite{koray_00}, who studied the timeless problem of selecting a \emph{resolute voting rule} (i.e., a function from the set of all strict preference profiles to the set of all feasible alternatives).
 To deal with said problem, \textcite[p.
 985]{koray_00} proposed a novel consistency property---called \emph{universal self-selectivity}---by which a neutral voting rule used by society to choose an alternative out of finitely many should also choose itself when used to select a voting rule among any finite set of neutral voting rules it belongs to. \citeauthor{koray_00}'s (\citeyear{koray_00}, Theorem 2, p.
 990) key result states that under the unrestricted strict preference domain, a neutral and unanimous voting rule is universally self-selective if and only if it is dictatorial.